TianTianlove/ATG-python/README.md

 # ATG-python
 Attack Traffic Generation(ATG) tool enables users to explore automotive CAN bus cyber-security rapidly.
 ## 1 Getting Started
 ATG is a vehicle CAN bus packet analyzer and attack packets generator.
-ATG enable researchers to begin to explore automotive cyber-physical system rapidly.
+ATG enables researchers to begin to explore automotive cyber-physical system rapidly.
 To a certain extent, it can verify the cyber security solution of in-vehicle CAN bus and ECUs with different attack modes.
 For some novel IDS countermeasures, it is also a good tool to generate a dataset, and test it in python environment.
 ### 1.1 Current Version
 This specification is based on ATG version Beta (released 15 Nov.
 2017), running on Windows XP, Vista, 7, 8, 10 (64 and 32).
 ### 1.2 CAN Interface